-Many of the old Lifesaving Service Stations converted to Coast Guard use along the south coast of Long Island had been closed down by 1950.
+Many of the old Lifesaving Service Stations converted to Coast Guard used along the south coast of Long Island had been closed down by 1950.
 Some had been destroyed by the great hurricane of 1938.
 Others had been shut down after World War II.
-During the decades of the 1940s and 1950s, two stations provided rescue coverage for the east end.
-These were stations at Ditch Plains and Napeaque.
-By 1955, Coast Guard operations on the south fork had become centralized with the establishment of a new station at Star Island, Montauk.
+During the 1940s and 1950s, two stations provided rescue coverage for the east end.
+These were stations at Ditch Plains and Napeague.
+By 1955, Coast Guard Operations on the south fork had become centralized with the establishment of a new station at Star Island, Montauk.
 This time period also witnessed sweeping changes in equipment and rescue boat design.

 The Ditch Plain Station, located south of Lake Montauk operated three types of rescue boats during the 1940s.
 A twenty six foot motor surf boat was kept in a boat house on the ocean side.
 A thirty eight foot picket boat and 36 foot motor lifeboat were moored out on buoys at Lake Montauk.
 For long range SAR work during this decade, Ditch Plains depended on the dispatch of 80 foot and 75 foot wooden patrol cutters from Base 4, New London, Connecticut.
 Patrol craft were not assigned to the Montauk area on a permanent basis until the 82 foot WPB Point Wells was stationed there in 1962.
 The SAR boats of the 1940ís, were generally much slower than their present day counterparts, but were sturdy sea boats, nevertheless.